 His Hill accepts applications from those who have successfully graduated from High School or hold a GED.
 The average age of our students is 18-25, although it is not uncommon for older students to attend!

 - Missions and Evangelism

 - Principles of Christian Living

-Come for our "Taste & See" visit to see what Bible school is like!
-Join us for a day or for a week—sit in on classes, see our property, stay in the dorm, and get to know what student life is like.
+Come "Taste & See" to see what Bible school is like!
+Join us for a day, or for a week, and sit in on classes, see our property, stay in the dorm, and get to know what student life is like.